-By examining my painting process, paying particular attention to the decisions that I make whilst painting I have concluded that my work and style of painting lends itself to the ‘gestural brushstrokes’ and ‘spontaneous mark making’ that characterises abstract expressionist works (Tate, 2019).
+By examining my painting process, paying particular attention to the decisions that I make whilst painting, I have concluded that my work and style of painting lends itself to the ‘gestural brushstrokes’ and ‘spontaneous mark making’ that characterises abstract expressionist works (Tate, 2019).
 According to Tate there are two broad groupings within abstract expressionism; action painters and colour field painters.
 Tate describes action painters as those ‘who attack their canvas with expressive brush stokes’ (Tate, 2019).
-My practise is largely focused on the expressive marks that I make.
+My practice is largely focused on the expressive marks that I make.
 I believe that my work shares similar characteristics with action painters.
 I study the work of abstract expressionists such as Jackson Pollock, Helen Frankenthaler and Willem de Kooning, alongside contemporary artists such as Fiona Rae and Julie Mehretu in order to analyse all aspects of painting.

 The following statement by Harold Rosenberg on abstract expressionist action painters was the catalyst for the development of my work.
 ‘The painter no longer approached his easel with an image in his mind; he went up to it with material in his hand to do something to that other piece of material in front of him.
-The image would be the result of his encounter’ (Rosenberg, 1952).
+The image would be the result of his encounter’ (Rosenberg 1952, p.589).
 I approach all of my canvases and experiments with this thought in mind and can now conclude that my paintings are reactions to my previous actions and marks.
 These reactions are unknown and the unpredictability and control of the marks are varied dependent on the materials used.

 Commissions are welcomed - please see link.